FREE Shipping on orders over $899

 Epicondylitis: A Common Injury in the Sports and Work World

-Epicondylitis A Common Injury in the Sports and Work World
+Epicondylitis: A Common Injury in the Sports and Workplace

-In this article, we will explore in detail what this painful injury is, its causes, symptoms, diagnosis, and treatment options.
-If you have ever felt pain in your elbow or know someone who has, this information will be very useful to you.
+In this article, we'll explore in detail what this painful injury is, its causes, symptoms, diagnosis, and treatment options.
+If you've ever experienced elbow pain or know someone who has, this information will be very helpful.

 What is epicondylitis?

 Epicondylitis, commonly known as "tennis elbow" or "golfer's elbow," is a medical condition that affects the tendons and muscles of the elbow.
-Although the terms "tennis elbow" and "golfer's elbow" suggest that this injury is only found in people who play these sports, in reality, it can affect anyone, regardless of physical activity.
+Although the terms "tennis elbow" and "golfer's elbow" suggest that this injury is only found in people who play these sports, it can actually affect anyone, regardless of their physical activity.

-Epicondylitis occurs due to irritation, inflammation, and small tears in the tendons that attach to the epicondyles, which are the bony protuberances on the outside and inside of the elbow.
-The lateral epicondyle is involved in "tennis elbow," while the medial epicondyle is involved in "golfer's elbow."
+Epicondylitis results from irritation, inflammation, and small tears in the tendons that attach to the epicondyles, the bony protrusions on the outside and inside of the elbow.
+The lateral epicondyle is involved in tennis elbow, while the medial epicondyle is linked to golfer's elbow.

 Causes